 2003 - Goals from Steven Gerrard and Michael Owen handed us a 2-0 win over Manchester United as we won the Worthington Cup Final at the Millennium Stadium, to claim our seventh League Cup with Jerzy Dudek being named man of the match.
 John Arne Riise was playing in his hundredth reds game, while Milan Baroš suffered the rare indignity of coming on from the bench and then later himself being substituted.

 1994 - Lazar Marković was born in Čačak, Serbia.
-He signed from SL Benfica for £20m last July, netting three times in 34 games before moving to Fulham on a free transfer last January after a series of loan spells away from Anfield.
+He signed from SL Benfica for £20m in July 2014, netting three times in 34 games before moving to Fulham on a free transfer in January 2019 after a series of loan spells away from Anfield.

 1924 - Centre-half Laurie Hughes was born in Liverpool, just off Everton Road.
 He signed from Tranmere Rovers in February 1943 and made 326 reds appearances, netting just once.
 He helped us to the first post-war League title and the FA Cup Final three years later and was the first red to appear in the World Cup Finals later that year.